A diffusion approach to Stein's method on Riemannian manifolds

-As a consequence the task of bounding $d_\mathcal{H}(\mu,\nu)$ reduces to the task of bounding the term $\sup_{f_h \in \mathcal{F}}\Ex_\nu Lf_h(Z)$, where $Z \sim \nu$, achieved in application-specific ways.
-An importance implication profitably used in some applications is that the need to compute an expectation with respect to $\mu$ in $d_\mathcal{H}$ is circumvented; an example is when $\nu$ is the empirical measure based on points $x_1,\ldots,x_n$ on $\mathcal{X}$ and $\mu$ represents a conjectured limit probability measure.
+As a consequence, bounding $d_\mathcal{H}(\mu,\nu)$ reduces to bounding the term $\sup_{f_h \in \mathcal{F}}\E{Lf_h(Z)}$, where $Z \sim \nu$, achieved in application-specific ways.
+An important implication, profitably used in some applications, is that the need to compute an expectation with respect to $\mu$ in $d_\mathcal{H}$ is circumvented; an example is when $\nu$ is the empirical measure based on points $x_1,\ldots,x_n$ on $\mathcal{X}$ and $\mu$ represents a conjectured limit probability measure.
 Upper bounds on $d_\mathcal{H}$ then depend explicitly on the smoothness of the functions in $\mathcal{F}$.
-Evidently, integral to the success of Stein's method in upper bounding $d_\mathcal{H}$ hence are the following requirements: (1) construction of the operator $L$ and identifying its domain $\mathcal{F}$; and, (2) determination of the solution $f_h$ and its regularity properties.
+Hence, integral to the success of Stein's method in upper bounding $d_\mathcal{H}$ are the following requirements: (a) construction of the operator $L$ and identifying its domain $\mathcal{F}$; and, (b) determination of the solution $f_h$ and its regularity properties.

-An introductory account on suitable choices of $L$ satisfying requirement (1) for various probability measures $\mu$ on $\mathbb{R}$ (or some subset thereof) is available in \cite{NR}.
-When $\mathcal{X}=\mathbb{R}^m, m>1$, focus has mainly been restricted to the case when $\mu$ is a Gaussian measure (see for example \cite{CM, ADB, EM}), although more recently results on extending the remit of Stein's method to non-Gaussian measures have appeared \cite{MG, MRS}.
+An introductory account on choices of $L$ satisfying requirement (a) for various probability measures $\mu$ on $\mathbb{R}$ (or some subset thereof) is available in \cite{NR}.
+When $\mathcal{X}=\mathbb{R}^m, m>1$, focus has mainly been restricted to the case when $\mu$ is a Gaussian measure (see \cite{CM, ADB, EM}) although more recently results on extensions to non-Gaussian measures have appeared in \cite{MG, MRS, FSX, CNXY}.

-6pt An important observation due to Barbour \cite{ADB} relates the operator $L$ to the infinitesimal generator of a diffusion process on $\mathbb{R}^m$ that solves an SDE with invariant measure $\mu$.
-This observation enables identification and examination of the Stein equation solution with the transition semigroup associated with $L$.
-Such an approach hence opens up the possibility of defining $L$ for $\mu$ on a manifold $\M$, if it is possible to construct an SDE on $\M$ whose solution is a diffusion with invariant measure $\mu$.
+An important observation by \cite{ADB} relates the operator $L$ to the infinitesimal generator of a diffusion process on $\mathbb{R}^m$ that solves an SDE with invariant measure $\mu$.
+This observation enables identification, and examination, of the solution to the Stein equation with the transition semigroup associated with $L$.
+The diffusion approach hence opens up the possibility of defining $L$ for $\mu$ on a manifold $\M$ by considering an SDE on $\M$ whose solution is a diffusion with invariant measure $\mu$.

-6pt Broadly, this is the approach we adopt in this paper.
-On a complete Riemannian manifold $(\M,g)$ without boundary, we consider approximating probability measures of the form $\mu_\phi$ with density $e^{-\phi}$ with respect to the volume measure $\d\vol$ for a smooth $\phi$.
+Broadly, this is the approach we adopt in this paper.
+On a complete Riemannian manifold $(\M,g)$ without boundary, we consider approximating probability measures of the form $\mu_\phi$ with density, up to a normalisation constant, $e^{-\phi}$ with respect to the volume measure $\d\vol$ for a smooth $\phi$.
 Under some conditions on $\phi$ and the geometry of $\M$, the diffusion with infinitesimal generator